 If a summons has not been correctly served, you are not obliged to appear in court in response to it.
 However, if you come to court, the case against you can proceed.
 In other words, any mistake in how the summons was served is corrected by your appearance in court.

 Mistakes or errors on the summons

-The court will rarely dismiss a case because of an error or omission in a summons.
+The court rarely dismisses a case because of an error or omission in a summons.
 Differences between the facts on the summons and the facts presented to the court by the prosecuting Garda about the time and place of the incident, do not normally prevent the case from being prosecuted.
-In fact, the District Court has discretion to amend a defective summons under Rule 38 of the Distric Court Rules.
+In fact, the District Court can amend a defective summons under Rule 38 of the District Court Rules.

 However, a fundamental mistake on the summons, such as not including the location of the District Court, or the identity of the District Court Clerk to whom the complaint was made, means proceedings will not go ahead.

 If you do not appear in court on the date stated in the summons, the District Court can either:

 - Go ahead with the hearing in your absence, or

 - Decide to adjourn the matter

 If the matter is adjourned, you will be notified of a new date for the hearing.
 If you don’t turn up in court on the adjourned date, and the judge is satisfied you were given reasonable notice of the adjourned hearing, the court can: